Capita plc – Annual report – 31 December 2020

 When determining the appropriate accounting treatment for such costs, the Group firstly considers any other applicable standards.
 If those other standards preclude capitalisation of a particular cost, then an asset is not recognised under IFRS 15.

-If other standards are not applicable to contract fulfilment costs, the Group applies the following criteria which, if met, result in capitalisation: (i) the costs directly relate to a contract or to a specifically identifiable anticipated contract; (ii) the costs generate or enhance resources of the entity that will be used in satisfying (or in continuing to satisfy) performance obligations in the future; and (iii) the costs are expected to be recovered.
+If other standards are not applicable to contract fulfilment costs, the Group applies the following criteria which, if met, result in capitalisation of costs that: (i) directly relate to a contract or to a specifically identifiable anticipated contract; (ii) generate or enhance resources that will be used in satisfying (or in continuing to satisfy) performance obligations in the future; and (iii) are expected to be recovered.

 The incremental costs of obtaining a contract with a customer are recognised as a contract fulfilment asset if the Group expects to recover them.
 The Group incurs costs such as bid costs, legal fees to draft a contract and sales commissions when it enters into a new contract.

-The Group has determined that the following costs may be capitalised as contract fulfilment assets: (i) legal fees to draft a contract (once the Group has been selected as a preferred supplier for a bid); and (ii) sales commissions that are directly related to winning a specific contract.
+The Group has determined that the following costs may be capitalised as contract fulfilment assets: (i) legal fees to draft a contract after the Group has been selected as preferred supplier; and (ii) sales commissions directly related to winning a specific contract.

 Costs incurred prior to selection as preferred supplier are not capitalised but expensed as incurred.

 Utilisation: The utilisation charge is included within cost of sales.
-The Group utilises contract fulfilment assets over the expected contract period using a systematic basis that mirrors the pattern in which the Group transfers control of the service to the customer.
-Judgement is applied to determine this period.
+The Group utilises contract fulfilment assets over the expected contract period on a systematic basis that mirrors the pattern in which the Group transfers control of the service to the customer.